Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 `haxefmod.FmodManager` is the facade most games talk to.
 It owns one background song slot, plays sound effects either fire-and-forget or through a handle, and exposes the master and bus controls a settings menu needs.
 It is built entirely on the public layers underneath, so anything it does not cover is reachable through `haxefmod.runtime.FmodRuntime` and `haxefmod.studio.*` with no hidden state to work around.

-Nothing on this page depends on an engine.
-Every call behaves the same on HaxeFlixel, Heaps, and Kha, and the [engine setup calls](components.md#setup) only keep `Update()` running and wire focus and volume.
+Every call behaves the same on HaxeFlixel, Heaps, and Kha.
+The [engine setup calls](components.md#setup) only keep `Update()` running and wire focus and volume.

 ## Initialization and update